vidimitrov/savana/README.md

-The environment required for every project in our stack.
+The environment required for every project in my development stack.